How Do I Comfort My Daughter Who Has Had a Miscarriage

 Almost always when somebody says something insensitive it stems from trying to give advice and this just doesn't work with grief.
 You cannot fix grief or cover it up, but you can lighten the load by sharing it.

-Check out this article I wrote about Sympathy & Empathy.
-It will show you how to be an empathetic listener.
+One of the best ways to comfort other is to learn how to listen empathetically.
 I believe this is the best thing you can do to be a comforting presence for your daughter.

 Now, there is another thing that is also very helpful.
 I want to tell you about two amazing resources for your exact situation.